 HAPPY 20TH BIRTHDAY HIGHGATE BALLET SCHOOL!

-We celebrated with three Anniversary Performances at the Ark Theatre, Borehamwood on 30th April and 1st May 2016
+Three Anniversary Performances at the Ark Theatre, Borehamwood on 30th April and 1st May 2016

 ‘Homage to Enrico Cecchetti’